|Function||Distributes a texture over an object|

 Using multiple images

-What if you want to scatter more than one image, like this:
+What if you want to scatter more than one image, like this one with leaves scattered over a Plane object:

-Again, the only difference is the insertion of the ID packer node between the image texture and replicator nodes.
+The only difference is the insertion of the ID packer node between the image texture nodes and the replicator node.